Understanding and Mitigating Errors of LLM-Generated RTL Code: Error Analysis of LLM-Generated RTL Code

 \item \textbf{Type II: Misinterpretation of Design Specifications (MDS.):} Here, the LLM fails to correctly interpret the design intent, which may stem from either insufficient understanding of circuit design concepts or general miscomprehension of the specifications.
 This type of error would likely persist even if a high-level language like Python were used.

 \end{itemize}

-For different categories of LLMs, we conducted a detailed statistical analysis of the distribution of the two aforementioned error types, as shown in Fig \ref{fig:pie}.
-The results indicate that the majority of design errors (over 70\%) stem from misinterpretations of design specifications, and this proportion increases with the model's programming capability.
-In contrast, errors related to RTL-specific programming account for only a minor portion.
-A detailed analysis of both error categories is provided in the following subsections.
+For different categories of LLMs, we conducted a detailed statistical analysis of the distribution of the different aforementioned error types, as shown in Fig \ref{fig:pie}. {Increasing model scale or domain-specific RTL training can effectively reduce Type I errors.
+However, Type II errors — particularly insufficient understanding of circuit concepts — remain the primary bottleneck limiting LLMs' ability to correctly generate RTL code.}